 Problems in Couples Relationships

-From the impacts of miscommunication to the hard-to-see effects of intergenerational trauma, couples can experience relationship problems in varying ways and in varying degrees.
+From Intergenerational trauma to not having had a positive relationship role model while growing up, couples can experience relationship problems in varying ways and in varying degrees.

 Maybe its time to create a new love language…